-Chemistry department is to provide students with an excellent foundation in chemistry, encompassing both theoretical concepts and practical applications, and to prepare them for the next step in their chosen career paths.
-Chemistry majors at EIU earn a Bachelor of Science in Chemistry and choose one of the following concentrations.
+Chemistry and Biochemistrydepartment is to provide students with an excellent foundation in chemistry, encompassing both theoretical concepts and practical applications, and to prepare them for the next step in their chosen career paths.
+Chemistry and Biochemistrymajors at EIU earn a Bachelor of Science in Chemistry and Biochemistry and choose one of the following concentrations.

 This is an American Chemical Society (ACS)-approved program, chosen by many students interested in employment in industry or government, as well as by those students pursuing advanced degrees (M.S. or Ph.D.) in chemistry.